yUki-Nagatos/spa_auth/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+This project is based on spa authentication and to implement a register form together with its login form .
+The data from user is saved in a json file and hence verified after registration in order to login.

+Alerts at different points are specified to enhance the messages to recognise if the login matches any registrant.